typst/packages/packages/preview/board-n-pieces/0.1.0/README.md

 - `highlighted-white-square-color` and `highlighted-black-square-color` correspond to the background color of highlighted squares.

 - `pieces` is a dictionary containing images representing each piece.
 If specified, the dictionary must contain an entry for every piece kind in the displayed position.
 Keys are single upper-case letters for white pieces and single lower-case letters for black pieces.
 The default images are taken from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces), and licensed under the [GNU Free Documentation License](https://commons.wikimedia.org/wiki/Commons:GNU_Free_Documentation_License,_version_1.2).
+This means you should credit their authors if you use them in your document.

 ## Chess symbols